-As of June 30, 2013, we were developing a number of projects that we estimate will cost approximately \$31.0 million to \$35.0 million, of which \$24.0 million was spent through June 30, 2013.
-We estimate our remaining capital requirements will range from approximately \$7.0 million to \$11.0 million, which we anticipate will be spent in fiscal year 2013.
-Capital expenditures related to facility maintenance costs are expected to range between \$30.0 million to \$35.0 million for fiscal year 2013.
-We intend to finance these and future projects using our own funds, including cash on hand, cash flow from operations and borrowings under the revolver portion of the Amended and Restated Senior Credit Facility.
+As of June 30, 2013, we were developing a number of projects that we estimate will cost approximately \$161.0 million, of which \$25.0 million was spent through June 30, 2013.
+We estimate our remaining capital requirements to be approximately \$136.0 million, which we anticipate will be spent in fiscal years 2013 and 2014.
+Capital expenditures related to facility maintenance costs are expected to range from \$30 million to \$35 million for fiscal year 2013.
+We intend to finance these and future projects using our own funds, including cash on hand, cash flow from operations and borrowings under the revolver portion of the senior credit facility.
 In addition to these current estimated capital requirements for 2013 and 2014, we are currently in the process of bidding on, or evaluating potential bids for the design, construction and management of a number of new projects.
 In the event that we win bids for these projects and decide to self-finance their construction, our capital requirements in 2013 and 2014 could materially increase.
-In addition, we have the ability to borrow \$350 million under the accordion feature of the Amended and Restated Senior Credit Facility subject to lender demand and prevailing market conditions and satisfying the relevant borrowing conditions thereunder.
-While we believe we have adequate borrowing capacity under the Amended and Restated Senior Credit Facility to fund our operations and all of our committed capital expenditure projects, we may need additional borrowings or financing from other sources in order to complete potential capital expenditures related to new projects in the future.
+As of June 30, 2013, we had the ability to borrow an additional \$346.8 million under the revolver portion of the senior credit facility, after applying the limitations and restrictions in our debt covenants and subject to our satisfying the relevant borrowing conditions under the senior credit facility with respect to the incurrence of additional indebtedness.
+In addition, we have the ability to borrow \$350 million under the accordion feature of the senior credit facility subject to lender demand and prevailing market conditions and satisfying the relevant borrowing conditions thereunder.
+While we believe we will have adequate borrowing capacity under the senior credit facility to fund our operations and all of our committed capital expenditure projects, we may need additional borrowings or financing from other sources in order to complete potential capital expenditures related to new projects in the future.
 We cannot assure you that such borrowings or financing will be made available to us on satisfactory terms, or at all.
 In addition, the large capital commitments that these projects will require over the next 12 to 18 months may materially strain our liquidity and our borrowing capacity for other purposes.
 Capital constraints caused by these projects may also cause us to have to entirely refinance our existing indebtedness or incur more indebtedness.
 Such financing may have terms less favorable than those we currently have in place, or may not be available to us at all.
 In addition, the concurrent development of these and other large capital projects exposes us to material risks.
 For example, we may not complete some or all of the projects on time or on budget, which could cause us to absorb any losses associated with any delays.